JackJohansson/WooP-Nonce/README.md

 ## Arguments

 When initializing these classes and calling their methods, an array of arguments can be passed to them or the methods.
 These arguments are fully optional.
-Each of the Nonce class's methods have their own methods.
+Each of the `Nonce` class's methods have their own arguments.
 However, the `NonceOptions` class accepts an array of 2 parameters:

 - `nonce_life`: This is the lifetime of the nonce, controlled via the `nonce_life` filter.
 It can accepts either an integer number ( in seconds ) or a WordPress time constant.
 - `message`: The message you want to show when the `wp_nonce_ays()` function is called.
 Accepts a single string.